-- Requests for leave of 5 days or more during the school term must be made by parents.
-Leave requests should be made in writing and submitted to the Principal. - 2.
-The Principal will respond in writing to the parent, indicating whether or not the leave is approved. - 3.
+Requests for leave of 5 days or more during the school term must be made by parents.
+Leave requests should be made in writing and submitted to the Principal.

+The Principal will respond in writing to the parent, indicating whether the leave is approved.

 If leave is approved, the student is to see the Assistant Principal Curriculum to discuss any assessment issues.
-The Assistant Principal Curriculum will issue the student with a form titled Assessment Arrangements for Students on Approved Leave. - 4.
-The Pastoral Care Advisor or House Coordinator will notify relevant teachers about the student's leave on email. - 5.
+The Assistant Principal Curriculum will issue the student with a form titled Assessment Arrangements for Students on Approved Leave.

+The Pastoral Care Advisor or House Coordinator will notify relevant teachers about the student's leave on email.

 The student returns the "Assessment Arrangements for Students on Approved Leave" form to the Assistant Principal Curriculum.
-The Assistant Principal Curriculum provides a copy of the form to the student's Pastoral Care Advisor or House Coordinator.
+The Assistant Principal Curriculum provides a copy of the form to the student's House Coordinator.